Licensing & State Laws

 - Download the AAA Driving Log to help document these hours.

 Teens with a provisional license are allowed to drive alone, but must follow certain restrictions.
-For the first 12 months (or until the age of 18), they may not drive between 11 p.m. and 5 a.m.
+For the first 12 months they may not drive between 11 p.m. and 5 a.m.
 (Some exceptions are granted.)
 They also may not transport passengers under 20 unless accompanied by a licensed driver age 25 or older.
 Teen drivers and all passengers are required to wear seat belts.
 They must maintain a clean driving record.
 Drivers in California may never use a hand-held cell phone or text while driving, and drivers under 18 are prohibited from driving and using a cell phone, even when equipped with a hands-free device.

 At age 18, teens are eligible for a full license, barring DMV or court-ordered restrictions, suspensions or probation.
 The state does not place night or passenger limits on those with full licenses.
 However, AAA encourages parents to maintain their own rules.